George R. Reeves

-George Robertson Reeves (January 3, 1826 – September 5, 1882) was a former Speaker of the House of the State of Texas and a Colonel in the Confederate States's 11th Texas Cavalry Regiment during the American Civil War.
+George Robertson Reeves (January 3, 1826 – September 5, 1882) was a former Democratic Speaker of the House of the State of Texas and a Colonel in the Confederate States's 11th Texas Cavalry Regiment during the American Civil War.
 He also served as a pioneering member of Grayson County, Texas in which he also served as a Sheriff and tax collector.

+Reeves was the slaveowner of Bass Reeves before he escaped and became a lawman.

 Ancestry

-The Reeves family was of English ancestry with Lord Robert Ryves (birth name Reve) (pronounced Reeves) (1490-1551), owning two primary estates, Randleston purchased in 1545 and Damory Court in Blandford Forum in 1548.
-George Reeves's 9th great grandfather purchased both of these properties from Henry VIII of England as a member of the King's court.
+The Reeves family was of English ancestry with Lord Robert Ryves (birth name Reve) (pronounced Reeves) (1490–1551), owning two primary estates, Randleston purchased in 1545 and Damory Court in Blandford Forum in 1548.
+George Reeves's 9th great-grandfather purchased both of these properties from Henry VIII of England as a member of the King's court.
 Lord Ryves made his living primarily in wool and textiles and is buried at St. Peter and St. Paul Church in Blandford Forum, Dorset, England.

-Colonel Reeves's 5th great grandfather, Timothy Rives, immigrated from England to Virginia, USA, in the mid 1600s, and within a few generations the family would leave Virginia and move west, settling in Tennessee.
-Oral history of the Reeves family indicates that Colonel Reeves's father, William Steele Reeves (1794-1872), was very close to, if not partially raised by his aunt, Charlotte Reeves and her husband, General James Robertson.
+Colonel Reeves's 5th great-grandfather, Timothy Rives, immigrated from England to Virginia, USA, in the mid-1600s, and within a few generations the family would leave Virginia and move west, settling in Tennessee.
+Oral history of the Reeves family indicates that Colonel Reeves's father, William Steele Reeves (1794–1872), was very close to, if not partially raised by his aunt, Charlotte Reeves and her husband, General James Robertson.
 General Robertson was commissioned as a United States military officer by President George Washington and was the co-founder of Fort Nashborough in Tennessee, later named Nashville.
 William is listed as a family member in the James Robertson family bible.

 Personal life

 George Robertson Reeves was born in Hickman County, Tennessee.
 He married Jane Moore in 1844 while living in Arkansas, and between them had 12 children, with seven surviving his death in 1882.
-Jane Moore's great great grandfather was noted pioneer and co-founder of what is now the State of Tennessee, Colonel William Bean, an acquaintance of famous frontiersmen Daniel Boone and David Crockett.
+Jane Moore's great-great-grandfather was noted pioneer and co-founder of what is now the State of Tennessee, Colonel William Bean, an acquaintance of famous frontiersmen Daniel Boone and David Crockett.
 Bean was a founding member of the Watauga Association.
-Jane Moore's great grandfather, Jesse Bean, was purported to have made several rifles from his black-smithing cave in Caney Hollow Branch, Franklin County, Tennessee and it is suspected that one of those rifles was used at the Battle of the Alamo and now resides in its museum.
+Jane Moore's great-grandfather, Jesse Bean, was purported to have made several rifles from his black-smithing cave in Caney Hollow Branch, Franklin County, Tennessee and it is suspected that one of those rifles was used at the Battle of the Alamo and now resides in its museum.
 Moore's great uncle, Russell Bean, was the first white child born in what is now the state of Tennessee.